-While they serve a very necessary purpose, antibiotics can also have some unwanted side effects, including upsetting your gut health and affecting your immune system.
+While they serve a very necessary purpose, you may experience some unwanted side effects of antibiotics, including but not limited to, upsetting your gut health and negative effects on your immune system.

 How Antibiotics Affect Your Body

 A healthy immune system helps fight off invasive bacteria that cause infections (bacterial infections).
 However, sometimes your body needs a little help.
 That’s where antibiotics come in.

 Antibiotics are designed to do away with bacteria.
 They do not treat viruses, but whenfighting off a nasty infection caused by bacteria, they are quite effective, which is good news.*

 Decades ago, people died from infections easily treated today with antibiotics.
 But what you might not be aware of is that not all bacteria are bad, and in fact, there are some very beneficial bacteria as well.
 REF#1797